freeshineit/freeshineit.github.io/themes/materies/README.md

 - My Projects
 - My Skills
 - My Gallery
-- Gitalk, Gitment, Valine and Disqus
+- Gitalk, Gitment and Disqus
 - [Busuanzi Statistics](http://busuanzi.ibruce.info/) And Google Analytics
 - The map of default featured pictures.
 The theme will take remainder according to `hashcode` of the post title if the post does not set featured pictures.